-VA is not a lending institution.
-The lender must be an approved VA provider of financing and underwrite in accordance with VA guidelines.
+The lender must be an approved VA financing provider and underwrite by VA guidelines.
+Click here for a guide to real estate terms.

-VA does not warrant the condition of the property.
-An approved VA appraiser appraises the property based on the VA guidelines.
-VA appraisers are assigned on a rotational basis approved by the VA.
-The appraiser is strict on assuring that the property is safe and meets the requirements for safe living conditions for the veteran.
+In this guide, “All You Need To Kown About Va Loans”, an approved VA appraiser appraises the property based on the VA guidelines.
+The VA appraisers are assigned on a rotational basis and approved by the VA.
+The appraiser strictly ensures the property is safe and meets the veteran’s requirements for safe living conditions.

-The maximum mortgage amount including the VA funding fee if financed is $ 700,000 – with exceptions for a higher loan amount (up to $ 1.5 million) considered on a case by case basis.
+including the VA funding fee if financed, is $ 700,000 – with exceptions for a higher loan amount (up to $ 1.5 million) considered on a case-by-case basis.
 Loan amounts above $ 417,000 require a down payment.
 VA has a 0% down payment on loans financed up to $ 417,000.

 The VA does not have a front qualifying ratio.
 There is only one total debt ratio of 41%.
 This represents the proposed monthly housing expense and reoccurring debts divided by the monthly income.
 This ratio can be exceeded with compensating factors (see FHA compensating factors).